Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 I am human!
 If I’m saddened, do I not cry?
-If struck by the call of nature, do I not…uh, find a bush and answer said call?
-If cut, do I not bleed…COFFEE, like all the rest of the caffeine consuming masses?
-Of course I do.
-Like any good automaton, my lifeblood has been voluntarily sacrificed and replaced for the energy boosting liquid-ebony that is Peet’s or Starbucks caffeinated beverages.
+If struck by the call of nature, do I not…uh, find a bush and answer the said call?
+If cut, do I not bleed…COFFEE, like all the rest of the caffeine-consuming masses?
+Of course, I do.
+Like any good automaton, my lifeblood has been voluntarily sacrificed and replaced for the energy-boosting, ebony liquid that is Peet’s or Starbucks caffeinated beverages.
+Or even a good cup from the best pour-over coffee maker.

-Succinctly put; I drink a lot of coffee and am often experimenting with new flavors, different coffee makers and various ways of making coffee.
+Succinctly put; I drink a lot of coffee and am often experimenting with new flavors, different coffee makers, and various ways of making coffee.
 So I leaped at the chance to check out Starbucks’ Verismo 580 Brewer in “Piano Black”.
-It’s a high pressure brewing system that can serve up espresso shots, small size lattes and traditional cups of coffee in less than a minute.
+It’s a high-pressure brewing system that can serve up espresso shots, small-size lattes, and traditional cups of coffee in less than a minute.
 It’s an impressive device that I’ve come to rely on for my morning joe.
-But there are a few quirks for which users should be privy.
+But there are a few quirks to which users should be privy.
+If you like to compare it with another impressive machine, our Technivorm Moccamaster Kbg741 Review is a must-read.

 The unit requires very little assembly and ships with an 8-serving box of Verismo Caffe Latte Pods.
 Coffee, espresso and milk pods are what the machine uses to brew your liquid wake-up call.
 They can be ordered online or picked up at most Starbucks.
 Fill the 1-liter capacity water tank and attach it to the back of the unit.
 It slips in easy enough and clicks into place.
 Fit the pod storage unit (repository for used pods) and spill-off drain together and slide them into the large compartment on the front of the Verismo 580 brewer.
 Power the unit on and hit the top button for espresso.
-This will run high pressure hot water through the system for a quick and easy clean.
+This will run high-pressure hot water through the system for a quick and easy clean.
 That’s it!
 Assembly is done and you’re ready to make coffee.
+In some ways, this coffee is very similar to the Oxo On Barista Brain 9 Cup Coffee Maker because of how easy it is to use and clean.

 Any one of these drinks can be made in about a minute if you want a sizeable beverage.
 I make two espresso shots and then have the Verismo 580 brew me a standard cup of coffee.
 This is then added to the espresso shot.
 I can’t remember if that’s called a “Red Eye” or a “Black Eye”.
 Regardless it’s a much-needed eye-opener after an all-nighter of writing.